For those of us who love observability and monitoring, there aren’t many places to hang out, chat, and learn.

 The Monitoring & Observability Slack is an open, vendor-agnostic community for all who are interested in this problem space.
 Whether you’re brand new to it or a 30+ year veteran, you are welcome and hereby invited.

-As we all want this to be a safe and welcoming space, you agreement to adhere to the community code of conduct is required (which you can read below).
+As we all want this to be a safe and welcoming space, you agree to adhere to the community code of conduct is required (which you can read below).

 All participants in the Observability & Monitoring Slack are asked to comply with the following code of conduct.
 Administrators (see below for definition of administrators) will enforce this code throughout all channels and venues.